-If you are using the Enterprise Service and have not created a Knewton Account, please note that although we may collect Non-Personal Data from you, we do not collect any Personal Information from you and thus the necessary uses and disclosures described below relating to Personal Information do not apply to you.
+If you are using the Enterprise Service but have not created a Knewton Account, please note that although we may receive Non-Personal Data from you, we do not receive any Personal Information about you and thus the necessary uses and disclosures described below relating to Personal Information do not apply to you.

 For users of our Services who have created a Knewton Account, we use and/or share Personal Information as necessary to provide personalized learning through the Services and as further described below.
 We also describe below how we use and share Non-Personal Data.
 Rest assured that we neither rent nor sell your Personal Information to anyone and that we will share your Personal Information only as described below.